colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 I believe that it's important to make informed decisions supported by careful analysis of data.
 It's on you to decide if the change in taxation is worth it for yourself, but consider also your neighbors.

 ## Tax Calculator

-The [Tax Calculator](calculator.html) shows what your household's income and property taxes would be in three scenarios:
+The [Tax Calculator](calculator.html) shows what your household's income and property taxes would be in two scenarios:

 1. a full annexation of Wilkinsburg and merger of the school districts
-2. an annexation of the borough that does not include merging the school districts
-3. a merger of the school districts but no annexation of the borough
+2. a merger of the school districts but no annexation of the borough

+_(A third scenario, a municipal only combination without school district, is not possible and was removed upon this realization.)_

 ## Tax Graphs

 The heat map charts the percentage change difference when accounting for earned income taxes and real estate and school district property tax going from Wilkinsburg to Pittsburgh under the proposed annexation.
+The white line is "no change" while blue means lower taxes and red means higher taxes.
+The scale on the right of each graph shows the gravity of the change indicated by the darkness of the color.

+:lightbulb: The top right graph, _Actual Dollar Change in Total Taxes, Full Merger_, is probably the most relevant to viewers.

 Three version of the graph are provided: